 How Airgyro Aviation improved an already great aircraft design to create our own new AG-915 gyrocopter:

 The Cabin now offers an even more comfortable, ergonomic and spacious environment than ever before.
-There are new, very comfortable and ergonomically-shaped, ventilated leather seats, with extra foam padding, and optional electrical heating for back and seat.
-We added extra cushioning on the leather central armrest, and now have custom crafted high quality floor carpets.
-We have top quality, pure carbon-fiber, interior finishing, automatic seatbelts, quality ceiling aircraft vents for heating with thermostat and windshield defrosting, and a new dedicated luggage compartment.
+There are new, very comfortable and ergonomically-shaped seats, with extra foam padding, and optional leather with electrical heating.
+We offer extra cushioning on the leather central armrest, and now have custom crafted high quality floor carpets.
+We quality ceiling aircraft vents for heating with thermostat and windshield defrosting.
 The doors have been redesigned with their hinges on the forward leading edge, with a revised door lock and security backup, providing additional safety in the event of accidental opening in flight.
-The instrument panel has been redesigned to accommodate the latest avionics and GPS systems and now together with all interior panels are made using pure carbon composites.
+The instrument panel has been redesigned to accommodate the latest avionics and GPS systems.
 We added exclusive medium grey velour interior, to provide extra sound proofing.

-We are now introducing carbon composite high inertia rotor blades, and a custom-designed hub bar, as an alternative to the aluminum rotors.
+We now use only carbon composite high inertia rotor blades, and a custom-designed hub bar; no more aluminum rotors.
 The undercarriage main wheels have been moved 5 cm rearwards, not only to accommodate the increased length of the cabin, but also to improve take-off performance.
 The shift increases the load on the front wheel of the gyro, contributing indirectly to an increase in the load on the rotor in the initial phase of the take-off.
 Thus the rotor spins up more quickly, reducing the take-off length.
-We now have electric trims, improved carbon composite landing gear, new brakes and wheels, an optional MT hydraulic variable pitch propeller with one lever controller, LED landing lights & strobes, and a new pre-rotation system that can reach up to 250 rpm.
-There are now multi-piston hydraulic brakes, integrated to be flush with the rim and a more flexible, quick dismounting axle.
+We now have electric trims, improved carbon composite landing gear, new brakes and wheels, an optional variable pitch propeller, LED landing lights & strobes, and a new pre-rotation system that can reach up to 250 rpm.
 We upgraded to LED Landing lights, 260 W total power, for 270 degrees of illumination plus long range 500 meter coverage.

-The amazing new ROTAX 915 iS engine delivers 141 HP, turbocharged, to help us achieve a higher cruise speed than ever before.
+The amazing ROTAX 915 iS engine delivers 141 HP, turbocharged, to help us achieve a higher cruise speed than ever before.
 (Up to 200 km/hr IAS).
 This engine uses electronic fuel injection, and has a full electronic engine management system with automatic altitude compensation.
 The engine provides full sea level power up to 15,000 feet msl.
 Critical altitude for the engine is 23,000 feet.
 Fuel consumption at 5000 rpm and 81kW power, shows the engine uses under 5 gallons per hour of avgas.
+We beefed up the cabin back frame so that we can directly attach the engine using the factory designed motor mounts.
 We have added additional NACA air ducts, inserted in the upper engine cowling to improve cooling airflow to the top of this more powerful engine.
-This engine makes for the most powerful gyrocopter we have ever flown.
-Take-offs are shorter, heavier passengers can be accommodated, reserve power is available like never before.
+This engine gives us the most powerful gyrocopter we have ever flown.
+Take-offs are shorter, heavier passengers can be accommodated, and reserve power is available like never before.